ciencialatitud0/EPIC_4/Preliminary_Activities/README.md

 - https://datacarpentry.org/python-ecology-lesson/jupyter_notebooks/
 - https://swcarpentry.github.io/python-novice-gapminder/

-Please note that we will **NOT** have time to cover the basics in EPIC 3, so make sure you are familiar with the material above.
+Please note that we will **NOT** have time to cover the basics in the School, so make sure you are familiar with the material above.